Our Sales Team Converts A Prospect's 'No' To 'Yes' With These 12 Techniques (And You Can Too)

 Also, when you reach an agreement with a large enterprise or a distributor, communicate it via your social media or mailing to the „lost deals” category in your CRM.
 Maybe this information will remind them about you, and their previous objection would fade away.

-7. Offer alternatives.
+7. Offer alternatives

 In case your business portfolio consists of several products or services, you can offer alternatives while facing strong objections.
 Persuade your prospect that they do not need to limit their decision to a single offer that they must take or leave.